Product Release

 What does GET /v1/agents/search do?

-It returns personas from the full Ditto library matching the filter parameters you supply (country, age range, gender, parent status, education), with pagination and an optional recruitable-only scope.
+It returns personas from the full FishDog library matching the filter parameters you supply (country, age range, gender, parent status, education), with pagination and an optional recruitable-only scope.
 Useful as a first pass when you know roughly what you want but not exactly who.

 How is this different from recruitment?